-As of June 30, 2020, we own nine (9) U.S. Patents, one (1) pending U.S. patent applications, fifty-two (52) issued non-U.S patents and eighteen (18) pending non-U.S. patent applications relating to "Anti-Cancer Activity Through Combination Therapy with BER Pathway Inhibitors".
+As of September 30, 2020, we own nine (9) U.S. Patents, thirty-one (31) issued non-U.S patents and ten (10) pending non-U.S. patent applications relating to "Antifolate Agent Combinations in the Treatment Of Cancer" and "Potentiation of Anti-Cancer Activity Through Combination Therapy with BER Pathway Inhibitors".

 We depend on our licensors to prosecute and maintain patents and patent applications that are material to our business.
-Any failure by our licensors to effectively protect these intellectual property rights could adversely impact our business and operations.\
+Any failure by our licensors to effectively protect these intellectual property rights could adversely impact our business and operations.

-As of June 30, 2020, we are the exclusive licensee of two (2) issued U.S. patents, forty-four (44) issued non-U.S. patents, one (1) pending U.S. patent application, and thirty-seven (37) pending non-U.S. applications related to TRC253.
+As of September 30, 2020, we are the exclusive licensee of two (2) issued U.S. patents, forty-four (44) issued non-U.S. patents, one (1) pending U.S. patent application, and thirty-seven (37) pending non-U.S. applications related to TRC253.
 Specific to the development of TJ004309 in North America, we hold a non-exclusive license from I-Mab to any and all intellectual property rights, including patents, copyrights, trademarks and know-how, claiming or covering any pharmaceutical composition or preparation comprising or containing TJ004309.
 Specific to the development of envafolimab for the treatment of soft tissue sarcoma in North America, we hold an exclusive license from 3D Medicines and Alphamab to any and all intellectual property rights, including patents, copyrights, trademarks and know-how, claiming or covering envafolimab.
 We also hold a non-exclusive license for the conduct of clinical trials in the European Union in support of the development of envafolimab for the treatment of soft tissue sarcoma in North America.